ivandfx/DFXWinTweaks/README.md

 DFX WinTweaks doesn't need an internet connection to function, except for some online options like reporting issues or visiting the DFX WinTweaks website on GitHub.

 ## 💻 System Requirements
 DFX WinTweaks works on Windows 7 and newer versions.
-It doesn't support Windows Vista, XP, or older systems.
+Windows Vista, XP, and older systems are not supported.

 **If you use Windows 7 or Windows 8.x, read [this](https://ivandfx.github.io/DFXWinTweaks/posts/fin-sunsetting-nt6.html)**